|Share this article:|

 - Launch Talend Open Studio for Data Integration.

-In the Talend Open Studio Data Integration dialog box, select Create a new project and enter a name for your project.
+In the Talend Open Studio Data Integration dialog box, select Create a new project, enter a name for your project, and then click Create.

 In the same dialog box, click Select an existing project and select the project you just created.